 PS: View this post in your browser to read the complete post and comment as well.
 After writing posts like DO WE REALLY NEED SELF LOVE?? where I talked about my recent development with self love,

-DEALING WITH; AND OVERCOMING DEPRESSION where I addressed my issues with depression, and my three part post on bullying and suicide which you can find in part one, two and three.
+DEALING WITH; AND OVERCOMING DEPRESSION where I addressed my issues with depression.
 I also mentioned the time I had my longest depression on KNOWING WHEN TO LET GO OF THE WRONG PERSON, I finally decided to write about my road to self recovery.
 Not my journey because I’m still on the road; heading somewhere, I guess.

-After writing my three part post on bullying and suicide (link above), I was able to finally give myself the love I was unable to; and then, I realised I hadn’t relapsed in weeks which was a really good thing for me because I was trying to work on myself so I could heal fully.
+After writing all each post (link above), I was able to finally give myself the love I was unable to; and then, I realised I hadn’t relapsed in weeks which was a really good thing for me because I was trying to work on myself so I could heal fully.
 I’ve learned to love, defend, and accept myself as well as my flaws and weaknesses.
 But, what brought about this sudden change?
 How was I able to recover; not fully but gradually?
 What/who helped me?
 And how did I reach this point of self recovery?
 That’s what I plan to address in today’s topic.

 I’m someone who got so used to never talking about her problems with anyone; I’d pretend that everything was alright with a huge smile.
 I preferred to suffer in silence than say a word and end up crying in front of someone because to me it felt weak.
 It got to the point where I saw crying as being weak and I didn’t do it for a long time; I even forgot how it felt to cry.
 I just kept all the pain inside and pretended I was okay.
 I was actually good at it because people barely noticed anything and when they did, I’d say I had a headache or I wasn’t feeling well.
 I hated myself- I hated how I looked, my body, my flaws, how I felt and everything about me.
 I didn’t love myself and no matter how hard I tried, it just wasn’t working.